 Because the disaster was on an international airline and happened in a place far from where the passengers were from, Mr MacLeod said it would be harder for relatives to find community support.
 “In some disasters which are united by geographical location there’s a community of greavers which can be quite helpful,” he said.
 “For example, in Liverpool after Hillsborough, they had that support and people became bonded in the common adversity.
 That is missing in this kind of mass transportation event because it happens very far away from the origins of all the people involved.”
-At least six delegates heading for Melbourne to join the 20th international AIDS conference were killed in the crash of Malaysian flight MH17

 The political dimension to the disaster means many families have focused their rage on President Putin and pro-Russian rebels.
 Hans de Borst, father of schoolgirl Elsemiek de Borst, has written an open letter to “Monster Mr Putin” blaming him for his daughter’s death.
 Posted online, it details how the 17-year-old had been looking forward to going to TU Delft to study engineering.

 The letter, which is written in Dutch, says: “Mr Putin, Many thanks to the Separatist leaders of Ukrainian government for the murder of my dear and only child, Elsemiek.”